 Many sports pose serious dangers to participants.
 A person who suffers from a sports-related injury may recover medical expenses and other losses.

-For example – Recently, former Newcastle Knights player Alex McKinnon suffered spinal injuries after a poorly executed tackle by players from the Melbourne Storm Team.
-As a result, McKinnon is currently seeking compensation.
+Example – Former Newcastle Knights player Alex McKinnon suffered spinal injuries after a poorly executed tackle by players from the Melbourne Storm Team.
+As a result, McKinnon sought compensation.

-For example – For the recent Olympic Rio 2016 Games, the International Olympic Committee (“IOC”) came up with the IOC Social and Digital Media Guidelines which each Country’s Olympic Team were required to sign.
-The Australian Olympic Committee also produced a ‘Useful Handbook for Athletes’.
+Example – The International Olympic Committee (“IOC”) came up with the IOC Social and Digital Media Guidelines.
+Each Country’s Olympic Team were required to sign it in order to participate.

 Setting up a sports club

-Sports Clubs and associations have to comply with the regulations set out by sports governing bodies.
-Check out our legal guide to learn about the 5 legal requirements when setting up a sports club
+There are certain legal requirements that must be met when setting up a sports club.
+Sports clubs and associations have to comply with the regulations set out by sports governing bodies.
+Check out our legal guide to learn about the 5 legal requirements when setting up a sports club.

 Why do I need a Sports Lawyer?